-Pauses throughout the day busy from the pace of classroom life include related arts, where students go to learn about music, visual art, library, P.E., and more while you meet with your grade level for team planning; and lunch which and recess. involve scarfing down your lunch while getting your students through the lunch line, figuring out who changed their lunch choice or left their lunch at home.

-opening mustard packets, reminding students to eat while they talk with friends, and hopefully scuttling off to check your school mailbox and take a bathroom break.
+Pauses throughout the day busy the pace classroom life include related arts, where students go to learn about music, visual art, library, P.E., and more while you meet with your grade level for team planning; and lunch and recess, which involve scarfing down your lunch while getting your students through the lunch line, figuring out who changed their lunch choice or left their lunch at opening mustard packets, reminding students to eat while they talk with friends, and hopefully scuttling off to check your school mailbox and take a bathroom break.
 After a post-recess water break, you return to classroom instruction, with a few interruptions for students leaving early for doctor's appointments, a student needing to go to the nurse's office, another teacher popping in to borrow a book, or sometimes even a whole-school assembly for a class play or anti-bullying program.